RAIDaptive Open Water 20

 All open water skills have been acknowledged and accepted on-line through the DiveRAID web site by both yourself and your instructor.

-The RAID Dive Center has confirmed certification on-line through the DiveRAID web site.
+The RAID Dive Center has confirmed electronic certification on-line through the DiveRAID web site.

 The above is subject to the RAID General Diving Standards and change without notice.